-

 The initiative examines all phases of a crisis, including:

-- The pre-crisis phase: The extent and soundness of frameworks, policies, structures, and practices that are in place prior to a crisis are crucial for effective and robust responses at subsequent phases of a crisis.
+- Pre-crisis: The extent and soundness of frameworks, policies, structures, and practices that are in place prior to a crisis are crucial for effective and robust responses at subsequent phases of a crisis.
 As a corollary to this, the better migrant’s rights are protected in normal times, the more resilient and able they will be to help themselves in times of crisis.

-- The emergency phase: The humanitarian imperative needs to drive responses at the emergency phase, with migrants able to access assistance on an equal footing with citizens.
+- During crisis: The humanitarian imperative needs to drive responses at the emergency phase, with migrants able to access assistance on an equal footing with citizens.
 Targeted actions may also be needed to overcome specific obstacles and vulnerabilities faced by migrant populations, such as barriers relating to language, culture, and migration status.

-- The post-crisis phase: Whether migrants remain in the country, move to another country, or return to their home country, they continue to face challenges.
+- Post-crisis: Whether migrants remain in the country, move to another country, or return to their home country, they continue to face challenges.
 These may relate to, inter alia, loss of livelihoods, protection issues, medical and psychological needs, and other re-integration issues.
 These impacts extend not only to migrants and their families but also to their host and home communities.

 The European Union financed a comprehensive project entitled 'Migrants in Countries in Crisis: Supporting an Evidence-based Approach for Effective and Cooperative State Action' that supported and complemented the global MICIC Initiative.
-This four-year project, implemented by ICMPD, was launched in January 2015.
-It consists of three interrelated components:
+This four-year project, implemented by ICMPD, was launched in January 2015 and concluded in June 2019.
+It consisted of three interrelated components: